mmistakes/made-mistakes-jekyll/_posts/articles/2013-02-13-madewithpaper-drawing-guide.md

 category: articles
 tags: [Paper by 53, tutorial, drawing, iPad]
 comments: true
-feature: true
-adsense: true
 ---

 How do you draw or sketch on an iPad with *Paper by 53*?
 What iPad stylus is the best for creating art?
 Why does it burn down there when I pee?
 Wait a minute...
-I don't have an answer for that last one, but I think I can help with the first two.
+I don't have an answer for that last one, but I think I can help with the first two. ([Updated drawing guide]({{ site.url }}/mastering-paper/))

 ## Tools